bobbyshaw/tomrobertshaw.net/_posts/2014-04-19-responsive-ecommerce-analysis.md

 ## Latest Responsive Survey

-This was somewhat rudimentary though, so using the April 2014 eCommerce survey results (to be released imminently), I built on the prototype to improve accuracy.
+This was somewhat rudimentary though, so using the [April 2014 eCommerce survey results](2014/04/april-2014-ecommerce-survey/), I built on the prototype to improve accuracy.
 I did this in a number of ways including:

 - Only looking for min-width and max-width media queries
 - Blacklisting some libraries, e.g. flexslider, that include their own media queries
 - Ignoring media queries that were empty or only had one css statement.
 - Checking link HTML elements for media queries.

 It has been a year since the last ecommerce survey and there has been massive growth in it with an even wider range of platform detection.
-This edition found 49,000 sites within the Alexa Top 1 million to be running on a known ecommerce platform.
-This is an increase of 40% from February 2013.
+This edition found 46,859 sites within the Alexa Top 1 million to be running on a known ecommerce platform.
+This is an increase of 34% since February 2013.

 ## Results and Analysis